-This Victorinox bread knife is the next option to make it onto our list.
-Known the world over for their high quality kitchenware, it should come as no surprise that Victorinox have designed and manufactured their bread knife to an exacting standard.
-This professional quality knife features a high carbon stainless steel blade, for maximum sharpness and superior edge retention.
+Black Fibrox Pro is the next option to make it onto our list.
+Known the world over for their superior kitchenware, it should come as no surprise that Victorinox has designed and manufactured their knife to an exacting standard.

-Each blade is conical ground through its length and depth, offering users a wider break point.
-The cold-stamped rolled steel has also been ice-tempered to sustain sharpness for longer, and its bolsterless edge makes sharpening a breeze.
-Meanwhile, the knife’s patented Firbox handle is textured to be slip resistant, and ergonomically designed to reduce hand fatigue during use.
+Each blade is conical ground through its length and depth, offering users a wider breakpoint.
+The cold-stamped rolled steel has also been ice-tempered to sustain sharpness for longer, and its bolster less edge makes sharpening a breeze.
+Meanwhile, the knife’s patented Fibrox handle is textured to be slip-resistant and ergonomically designed to reduce hand fatigue during use.
 Each knife also includes a lifetime warranty against defects, so you can rest assured it will last for years to come.
 Users say the blade can cut through bread and pastries effortlessly, and manages to minimize crumbs too.

 Offers excellent edge retention

 Firbox handle is ergonomically shaped and textured for slip resistance